 Our focus for communication and interaction this term is to work on a range of ways that the pupils can communicate.
 The ways we will be working on this term are switch work, intensive interaction, story/interactive stories and write dance.
 This allows the pupils to use a wide range of communication methods.
-Intensive interaction we will be working on a 1:1 basis to help pupils express themselves.
+Intensive interaction we will be working on a 1:1 basis to help pupil’s early communication skills.
 During switch work we will be focusing on allowing pupils the opportunity to make a choice.
 Through story and write dance pupils will be exposed to other ways of communicating.
-Some individual within the class will also participate in attention everyone.
-Pupils will be working carefully on requesting ‘more’ of an activity.
+All pupils will also participate in attention everyone.

 *At home you could share sensory books and listen to stories together.
 Encourage use of communication systems to comment and make choices and ask for ‘more’ or make choices between two items.